remiberthoz/anki-periodic-table-memory-pegs/CONTRIBUTING.md

     You need to keep or reproduce the structure of the file.
     You will notice that each element has its own `guid`: the value it contains is important to Anki and you cannot modify it.
-    If you are creating a new element, you need to choose a random guid
-    value: it has to be 10 characters long.
+    If you are creating a new element, you need to choose a random `guid` value—and it has to be 10 characters long.

-- Each elements has its picture stored in `src/media/` as a `.gif` file.
+- Each element has its picture stored in `src/media/` as a `.gif` file.

-    If you want to modify or create a new picture then the file you produce has to be a `.gif` of size 32x32 pixels, preferably with a transparent background.
+    If you want to modify or create a new picture, then the file you produce has to be a `.gif` of size 32x32 pixels, preferably with a transparent background.